 WLAN usage continues to grow and find new applications demanding additional capacity.
-As an example, the speed of a wired interface, such as Ethernet, can reach 400 Gbps, and is advancing towards terabit (Tbps) territories.
+As an example, the speed of a wired interface, such as Ethernet, can reach 800 Gbps, and is advancing towards terabit (Tbps) territories.

 Emerging metaverse applications provide a spectrum of digitally enhanced worlds, realities and business models poised to revolutionize life and enterprises in the next decade.
-Those new applications are characterized by fast symmetrical broadband and low delay requirements [1].
+Those new applications are characterized by fast symmetrical broadband with low delay and high reliability requirements [1].

 The required data rates for such applications are higher than the currently available rates.
-The worst case latency under 10 milliseconds and jitter under 2.5 milliseconds [2] are required to support the interactive nature of those applications.
+The latency bound under 10 milliseconds and jitter under 2.5 milliseconds at the 99 to 99.9999th percentiles [2] are required to support the interactive nature of those applications.
 With the high throughput and stringent real-time delay requirements of these applications, users expect enhanced throughput, enhanced reliability, reduced worst case delay and jitter, and improved power efficiency in supporting their applications over WLAN.

-In addition to further improvements of throughput and latency within a single basic service set (BSS), this amendment also focuses on improving the throughput and latency of non-collocated multiple BSSs with interference reduction and the frequency reuse of channels with large bandwidths in frequency bands between 42.5 and 71 GHz in dense scenarios.
+In addition to further improvements of throughput and latency within a single basic service set (BSS), this amendment also focuses on improving the throughput, latency and reliability of multiple non-collocated BSSs in dense scenarios via a) in-band and optionally out-of-band (including via 802.3) AP MLD coordination for interference reduction, and b) the frequency reuse of channels with larger bandwidths than 40 MHz.

 5.6 Stakeholders for the Standard: Manufacturers and users of semiconductors, personal computers, enterprise networking devices, consumer electronic devices, home networking equipment, mobile devices, and cellular operators.